orcaplus/blum-js/README.md

 ## 🎁 Donate

-We are happy to share scripts and source code resources for free with the airdrop community.
-If you find our tools and documentation useful and want to support us in continuing to develop and maintain these projects, you can donate to support us.
+We are happy to share free scripts and resources with the airdrop community.
+If you find our tools and documentation useful and would like to support us in further development and maintenance, you can contribute by donating.

-Every contribution will help us maintain the quality of our services and continue providing valuable resources for the airdrop community.
-We sincerely thank you for your support!
+Every donation helps us maintain quality service and continue providing valuable resources to the airdrop community.
+We sincerely appreciate your support!

 Much love 😘😘😘